4 Employee Motivation Theories You Need To Try

 Self-Determination Theory Example

-Employees’ behavior is largely determined by their own attitude to work.
+Employees’ behaviour is largely determined by their own attitude to work.
 To be self-motivated employees need to feel like they can do meaningful work that allows them to be part of something, and become better at what they do.

 This example of an employee building a wall might help explain why self-determination theory is so valid (the excerpt below is summarized by Jean Storlie):